HMS Charybdis (1809): Service

 Then on 31 October Charybdis captured the American privateer schooner Blockade and her 66-man crew in the Sombrero Passage near Saba Rock.

 Blockade, E.Mix., master, was a schooner out of New York.
 She had captured one British schooner before Charybdis captured her.
 Clephan reported that the schooner Blockade had captured was a small one out of St Lucia and that two days earlier Blockade had abandoned her prize while a British brig was chasing the privateer.
 Clephan described Blockade as a fine schooner of 128 tons burthen that had had her keel laid only three months earlier.

 American reports stated that the capture took place after an action of one hour and 20 minutes during which Blockade lost 28 men killed and the British had eight men killed.

 In September Charybdis sailed from Portsmouth with a convoy for Cork, and then went on to America via Halifax.
-She was present at the Battle of New Orleans and then sailed back to Britain with despatches.
+In 1814–15 she participated in the British expedition against New Orleans and, on its failure, conveyed the despatches to Sir George Cockburn, 10th Baronet, situated off Cumberland Island.

 Disposal: Charybdis sailed from Portsmouth on 10 August 1815 and shortly thereafter was paid off at Deptford in 1815.
 She was laid up at Deptford until 1819.
 The "Principal Officers and commissioners of His Majesty's Navy" offered "Charybdis brig, of 385 tons" for sale on 3 February 1819.
 She was sold to Thomas Pittman on that day for £1,100.